Before we chat about this guacamole, I wanted to share this quote I founda few days ago and thought was amazing and so incredibly beautiful.

 I’ve received so many questions on my Facebook and Pinterest pages on ‘How To Make Guacamole‘ so I thought I’d share with you a quick n’ easy way to enjoy a mashed avocado along with a few other fresh, organic ingredients!

-It’s so easy and no, you don’t need to be a good cook or chef to master this easy recipe.
+It’s so easy and no, you don’t need to be a good cook or chef to master this easy guacamole recipe.
 Honestly, it takes less than 5 minutes and can be used as a dip for your gluten-free chips, crudites or used as a spread on sandwiches in stead of mayonnaise.
-So many uses, so little time…right?
+So many uses, so little time… right?

-- 3 medium ripe organic avocados, peeled, pitted and diced
+- 3 large ripe avocado peeled, pitted and diced

 - 2 Tbsp. raw cashews